yaal-coop/canaille/doc/configuration.rst

 :TIMEZONE:
     *Optional.* The timezone in which datetimes will be displayed to the users.
 If unset, the server timezone will be used.

+:JAVASCRIPT:
+    *Optional.* Wether javascript is used to smooth the user experience.

 :HTMX:
     *Optional.* Wether `HTMX <https://htmx.org>`_ will be used to accelerate webpages.
 Defaults to true.